brkicisi/AddILA/README.md

 - Probe indicies must be between 0 and 4095 (inclusive).
 - The output probes file will show how the program actually connected the probes and nets together.

+## Old

+This contains mostly some early work that was combined together to form the basis of ILADebug.

+The files here contain pieces of the process to add an ila and probes.

 ## Notes

 1. Modified `rapidwright.tcl:571`